openSUSE/news-o-o/_posts/2009-10-26-announcing-the-second-opensuse-borad-election.markdown

-  * Start of 2 week campaign for the Board Candidates before the ballots open.Â  Candidates may campaign until the final bell when ballots close, should they wish.
+  * Start of 2 week campaign for the Board Candidates before the ballots open.
+Candidates may campaign until the final bell when ballots close, should they wish.